The Freight Market: Recovery Mode

 The trucking industry enters 2026 in a different position than it was a year ago.
 The prolonged freight recession that began in late 2022 pushed thousands of carriers out of business — the FMCSA reported a net loss of over 88,000 carrier authorities in 2023-2024 combined.
 That capacity reduction is now starting to rebalance the market.

 For owner-operators and small fleets, the key takeaway: the operators who survived the downturn are now in a stronger competitive position.
 Less capacity means more negotiating power on rates — if you know how to use it.
+This is where having a skilled dispatcher becomes a genuine competitive advantage rather than just a convenience.

 Rate Trends by Equipment Type